Which Home Chores Burn the Most Calories?

 10. Vigorous cleaning (220 to 250): Mopping, sweeping, vacuuming, edging the lawn and using a leaf blower all burn about the same number of calories.
 These tasks are not quite as much work as bathroom scrubbing, but they will burn off at least two chocolate chip cookies per hour.

 11. Washing windows (197): Maybe I’m doing it wrong, but washing windows seems at least as strenuous as mopping.
-Livestrong puts it lower on the exertion scale, and suggests window-washing burns less than two cookies per hour.
+Livestrong puts it lower on the exertion scale, and suggests window-washing burns fewer than two cookies per hour.
 Also, washing cars, carpentry and electrical work all burn an equal number of calories to washing windows.

 12. Light cleaning (164): Livestrong lists the following light, basic chores at the same caloric burn rate, which is equal to about one ounce of almonds: dusting, clearing dishes, taking out the trash, feeding animals and changing the sheets.
 Carrying groceries for an hour will also burn off those almonds, but the rate jumps to 493 if you carry groceries upstairs for an hour.